-This certification is focused on the evaluation of product compliance with Protection Profiles that covers the technology area of network devices.
+This certification is focused on the evaluation of product compliance with a Protection Profile that covers the technology area of network devices.
 Agencies can have confidence that the scope of an evaluation against an ASD approved Protection Profile covers the necessary security functionality expected of the evaluated product and known security threats will have been addressed.